snubsalot/fat-dash/README.md

-# fat-dash: dashboard for FPS Aim Trainer.
+# fat-dash - dashboard for FPS Aim Trainer.

 ## Compatibility
 - Just use an up-to-date browser.
 Tested with